EtienneHouze/GUI_Learning/README.md

 2) __Training__ __:__ This mode allows the user to either load a previously trained model to pursue the training, or to create a newly defined neural network, using a function from the _model/builders.py_ file.
 See the documentation for this file.

     * The user first has to chose a folder for the model.
 If this folder already contains a saved model, this model will be automatically loaded and some fields will turn off.
     * In case the network is not loaded, the user must select a builder function from the list, as well as a number of labels (outputs) and a name for the model.
+Clicking on the name of a builder will display its documentation.
     * Then, he or she must provides the characteristics for the training session : number of epochs, size of a mini-batch, use of tensorboard and of periodical checkpoints (only the weights of the model are saved).
 The optimizer is Adam optimizer, and is used with specified learning rate and decay rate.
 The loss is cross-entropy.
     * If selected, checkpoints are saved at the end of every epoch.
 Only weights are saved, and located in a _ckpt.h5_ file in the model folder.
     * Finally, just click on the launch button to begin the training session.
 All model characteristics will be saved in the specified folder.